-Sarah Vigliotti (Sarah Hooson) is an artist and photographer based on the outskirts of Cambridge.
+Sarah Vigliotti (Sarah Hooson) is a printmaker and photographer based on the outskirts of Cambridge.

-Being born in London but later growing up in rural South Cambridgeshire is perhaps why she enjoys the city and countryside in equal measures and finds inspiration in both.
-Sarah has been passionate about art from an early age.
-Whilst studying at Camberwell College of Art in London, her love of photography developed alongside her interest in using vintage cameras.
+Whilst studying at Camberwell College of Arts in London, her love of producing photographic prints in the darkroom developed alongside an interest in using vintage cameras.
 Much of Sarah’s early work was taken with a 1930s Zeiss Ikon, Box Brownie and Rolleiflex cameras.
-Still preferring to work with film, her current work is shot using a medium format Bronica camera.
+Still preferring the slow pace of working with film, her current photographic work is shot using a medium format Bronica camera.

 In 2014 Sarah began producing lino cuts alongside her photographic work.
-Having previously explored several printmaking techniques at Camberwell and later at evening classes, Sarah has enjoyed her return to this medium and is looking forward to creating a new portfolio of prints.
+Having previously explored several printmaking techniques at Camberwell and later at evening classes, Sarah enjoyed her return to this medium and now produces prints using a small etching press in her studio.

-Sarah graduated with a BA in Fine Art and Graphic Design from London’s Camberwell College of Art in 1995, where she specialised in photography.
+Sarah completed a Foundation Diploma in Art and Design at Anglia Polytechnic, Cambridge (now Anglia Ruskin University) in 1992, followed by a BA in Fine Art and Graphic Design from London’s Camberwell College of Arts in 1995.
 In 2001 she completed a two-year course in professional photography and between 2004 and 2007 she attended a City and Guilds Printmaking Class.